Sourcepass MCOE Blog

 • No active sessions remain

-• No unauthorized inbox rules or forwarding exist
+• No unauthorized inbox rules or forwarding configuration exist

 • No unknown OAuth apps retain delegated permissions